vemoreno/blog/_posts/2017-07-12-extensibility-is-the-next-big-thing-in-saas.markdown

   - wannacry
 ---

 Trello sold at $500 million because it was the go-to tool for starting a project.
 Want to organize ideas for your work/creative live/app/etc.?
-Just join Trello — it's perfect for that.
+Just join Trello, it's perfect for that.

 And it was perfect for starting ideas.
 But it wasn't always perfect for finishing them.
 As projects got bigger, collaboration grew, and businesses kept adding SaaS tools, users moved on to bigger, more powerful products.

 This isn't a new story for software.
-People will always flock to good design and good products, but somewhere along the line they require more power and more customization to fit their needs — and that, in a nutshell, is why extensibility matters.
+People will always flock to good design and good products, but somewhere along the line they require more power and more customization to fit their needs and that, in a nutshell, is why extensibility matters.

 Your product needs to be able to grow, shift and accommodate to what users need over time.
 Previously, the go-to for building your product out was WebHooks.
 But WebHooks stopped being the best solution when extensibility became a must-have for every product.